Wilhelminism: Culture and the arts

 Adler has also written that August Stramm's "essential innovation (still too little recognized in Germany) was to create a new, non-representational kind of poetry," which is, "comparable," to Pablo Picasso's creation of abstract art and to Arnold Schoenberg's revolution in the writing of Classical music.

 In his 1985 book, The German Poets of the First World War, Patrick Bridgwater dubbed the literary movement inspired by Stramm's poetry, "the German variety of Imagism."

 Shortly before the outbreak of war in 1914, T.E.
 Hulme heard the kind of poetry that Stramm had created and inspired being read aloud at the Cabaret Gnu in Berlin.
 Hulme later wrote, "Very short sentences are used, sometimes so terse and elliptical as to produce a blunt and jerky effect ...
 It is clear that a definite attempt is being made to use the language in a new way, an attempt to cure it of certain vices."

 Even though it is widely associated with the later plays of Berthold Brecht, the Second Reich also witnessed the iconoclastic invention of modern theatrical staging by Catholic poet and playwright Reinhard Sorge and stage director Max Reinhardt, under the influence of Stefan George, Friedrich Nietzsche, and Richard Dehmel.

 Sorge's The Beggar was written during the last three months of 1911.
 According to Michael Paterson, "The play opens with an ingenious inversion: the Poet and Friend converse in front of a closed curtain, behind which voices can be heard.
 It appears that we, the audience, are backstage and the voices are those of the imagined audience out front.
 It is a simple, but disorienting trick of stagecraft, whose imaginative spatial reversal is self-consciously theatrical.
 So the audience is alerted to the fact that they are about to see a play and not a 'slice of life.'"

 According to Walter H. Sokel, "The lighting apparatus behaves like the mind.
 It drowns in darkness what it wishes to forget and bathes in light what it wishes to recall.
-Thus the entire stage becomes a universe of [the] mind, and the individual scenes are not replicas of three-densional physical reality, but visualizes stages of thought."
+Thus the entire stage becomes a universe of [the] mind, and the individual scenes are not replicas of three-dimensional physical reality, but visualizes stages of thought."

 Tragically and in an added parallel to the many other nations experiencing similar cultural ferment during the same era, many of Germany's most gifted and innovative poets, writers, artists, and intellectuals were soon to die prematurely upon the battlefields of the Great War.